When you think about how to financially prepare for divorce, what comes to mind?

 It’s a great read if you can find the time, and if you’re approaching retirement and facing a divorce, it’s important!

-If you’re divorcing later in life (also known as a gray divorce), you’ll want to understand what you could expect to receive in Social Security benefits if you applied using your soon-to-be-ex’s income.
+If you’re divorcing later in life (also known as a gray divorce), you’ll want to understand what you could expect to receive in Social Security benefits if you applied using your soon-to-be-ex’s financial records as your divorce could really impact the amount your receive.

 Pro Tip: If you don’t already receive a copy, learn how to get your social security benefit statement to see how much you qualify to receive, and compare it to what you’d get if you were to apply under your spouse’s income, so you can maximize your benefit.